Homesteading

 Regenerative Victory Gardens

 Posted on October 15, 2018 byStacking Benefits of Gardens When you plant a garden, you are doing more than practicing a resilient skill, and cultivating mouth watering beefsteak tomatoes.
-You are reducing food miles by creating sustenance locally, without the need for costly and dirty energy inputs.
-You can skip the application of dangerous pesticides and fertilizers, and instead of… Read More
+You are reducing food miles by… Read More

 Earthaven Experience Week June 8–13, 2018